November 26, 2017 | Professional License Defense

 Schedule a Consultation with a South Carolina Accountancy License Defense Lawyer

-At The Jeffcoat Firm, we understand the importance and value of your professional accountancy license.
+At Jeffcoat Criminal Defense Lawyers, we understand the importance and value of your professional accountancy license.
 We also realize that it is something that you do not take lightly and also something that you do not want to give up so easily.
 Talk to one of our attorneys today and discuss the complaint that has been filed against you and present your argument to our lawyers so that they can determine the appropriate course of action.
 You have to remember that the Board has a very systematic investigative process.
 The Board does not want to simply revoke licenses, but it does want to ensure that all accounting professionals meet the standards that are expected of them.
 Special circumstances can always arise, and it is these circumstances that usually result in complexities and allegations.
 We are here to help you.
 Call us today, and one of our associates will be able to help you immediately.